 Students who have been accepted and enrolled in a degree or certificate program of study at MCTC should file with the Admissions Office a reenrollment form by Nov.
 1 for the spring semester and April 1 for the fall semester if progress towards completion of their program has been interrupted by an absence from the College for one or more semesters.
+(Please note: students applying for re-enrollment into Allied Health programs will be placed in the General Studies Allied Health pool pending reapplication and acceptance to the specific Allied Health program.)
 It is not necessary to submit a new set of credentials or another \$20 application fee with the re-enrollment form.
-However, students who attend another college during an absence from MCTC, must submit an official transcript of those studies in order to receive credit at MCTC.
+However, students who attend another college during an absence from MCTC, must submit an official transcript of those studies to the Admissions Office in order to receive credit at MCTC.